jae0/adapt/README.md

 ![](./inst/doc/reproductive_number.png)

-How th reproductive number has been changing over the course of the epidemic.
+How the reproductive number has been changing over the course of the epidemic.
 Currently it is below the critical value of 1.
+Above this number, an epidemic is more likely.

 ![](./inst/doc/reproductive_number_today.png)